A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Introduction

 Recent work has formally characterized this phenomenon as finite-sample decision instability, demonstrating that misclassification risk is inherently non-negligible near the capability boundary \cite{jiang2026finite}.
 Related studies in measurement uncertainty and conformity assessment have also emphasized that decision rules ignoring uncertainty can lead to systematically biased or unreliable outcomes \cite{pendrill2014using, ISO14253-1-2013, desimoni2011uncertainty}.

 These observations suggest that the classical deterministic rule is fundamentally incomplete.
-A more appropriate formulation is to treat capability approval as a decision problem under uncertainty, where the objective is to estimate a calibrated proxy for decision risk under finite-sample variability.
+A more appropriate formulation is to treat capability approval as a decision problem under uncertainty, where the objective is to estimate decision risk under finite-sample variability in a statistically consistent manner.
 This perspective is naturally aligned with statistical decision theory \cite{wald1950statistical, degroot2005optimal, berger2013statistical}, in which optimal decisions are derived by balancing different types of risks.

-In parallel, machine learning methods such as logistic regression \cite{hosmer2013applied} and gradient boosting \cite{chen2016xgboost} have demonstrated strong performance in complex predictive tasks.
-However, when applied to capability approval, purely data-driven approaches typically treat the problem as generic classification, without incorporating the statistical structure of capability estimation or the effects of finite-sample uncertainty.
-Consequently, predicted probabilities may be poorly calibrated, limiting their reliability in risk-sensitive decision settings \cite{gneiting2007strictly, guo2017calibration, senge2014reliable}.
+Recent advances in industrial analytics and data-driven modeling have enabled more flexible approaches for analyzing complex manufacturing and quality-related decision problems, including methods based on logistic regression \cite{hosmer2013applied} and gradient boosting \cite{chen2016xgboost}.
+However, when applied to capability approval, purely data-driven approaches often treat the problem as a generic classification task, without explicitly incorporating the statistical structure of capability estimation or the effects of finite-sample uncertainty.
+As a result, predicted probabilities may become unstable or insufficiently calibrated in decision-critical regions, limiting their reliability for uncertainty-sensitive manufacturing decisions \cite{gneiting2007strictly, guo2017calibration, senge2014reliable}.

 In this work, we propose UC-Cap (Uncertainty-Calibrated Capability), an uncertainty-aware framework for capability-based decision making under finite-sample variability.
-The model combines a statistically grounded baseline, which captures the uncertainty-adjusted distance to the capability threshold, with a residual component that accounts for systematic deviations arising from non-normality, measurement effects, and feature interactions.
-This formulation yields a calibrated estimate of decision risk, particularly in the near-threshold regime where decision uncertainty is most pronounced, while maintaining interpretability through its anchored structure.
-Building on recent advances in capability analysis and risk-based decision modeling \cite{jiang2026finite,jiang2026risk}, UC-Cap introduces a residual learning mechanism that adaptively refines capability-based decisions.
+The framework combines a statistically grounded baseline, representing the uncertainty-adjusted distance to the capability threshold, with an adaptive correction component that accounts for systematic deviations arising from non-normality, measurement effects, and other non-ideal process conditions.
+This formulation provides an uncertainty-aware estimate of decision risk, particularly in near-threshold regions where approval decisions are most sensitive to sampling variability, while preserving interpretability through its structured capability-based formulation.
+Building on recent advances in capability analysis and risk-based decision modeling \cite{jiang2026finite,jiang2026risk}, UC-Cap extends classical capability analysis into a probabilistic decision-support framework for manufacturing quality decisions.